-Luminaire Efficiency - the ratio of luminous flux (lumens) emitted by a luminaire to that emitted by the lamp or lamps used therein.
+Luminaire Efficiency - the ratio of luminous flux (lumens) emitted by a luminaire to that emitted by the light source or light sources used therein.

 Luminance Contrast - the relationship between the luminances of an object and its immediate background.

 Luminance ratio - the ratio between the luminances any two areas in the visual field.